 Stand with America’s Family Farmers

-In November 2017, more than 80 U.S. farm organizations called on President Trump to reverse his administration’s decision to roll back protections from corporate agribusiness abuses.
+In November 2017, more than 80 U.S. farm and food organizations called on President Trump to reverse his administration’s decision to roll back protections from corporate agribusiness abuses.
 The administration failed to act.
 This is why Organization for Competitive Markets is seeking justice through the courts.

 Click to Tweet

 Stand with America’s family farmers and ranchers and against the predatory and retaliatory practices of big agribusiness interests.
 Add your name to call on the Trump administration to reverse their decision to side with large corporations over America’s family farmers.

 We will keep you up-to-date on this issue with occasional emails.
 You can opt-out at any time.